Wex47/Orbi/readme.md

 - Multi-turn context is preserved using a graph-based state
 - Clarifying questions are asked only when necessary
-- Responses prioritize clarity and usefulness
+- Responses prioritize clarity and usefulness through carefully crafted system prompts

 ### 2️⃣ Hallucination Handling

-- Explicit tool-vs-LLM decision logic
+- Explicit tool-vs-LLM decision logic (e.g., “Is factual information required?”)
-- Verification step after response generation
+- Verification step executed after response generation
-- Transparency notes when answers are not grounded
+- Transparency notes added when responses are not grounded in external data
-- Low temperature (Can be tuned)
+- Low model temperature (0.2 as default) to reduce variance and hallucinations (configurable)

 ### 3️⃣ Context Management

-- Conversation history is preserved per session explicitly and implicitly
+* Conversation history is preserved **per session**, both explicitly (via the message list) and implicitly (using an in-memory checkpointer)
-- Follow-up questions correctly reference prior turns
+* Follow-up questions correctly reference and build upon prior turns in the conversation
+* In testing, the LLM demonstrated effective use of conversational context; for example, after asking *“What is the time in China?”* and encountering a network error, a subsequent *“Try again”* prompt was correctly interpreted as referring to China, and the request was reissued accordingly

 ### 4️⃣ External Data Integration

-- At least two external APIs are integrated: 6 APIs are used, from 3 different providers (opem-meteo, amadeus, worldtimeapi)
+- Tools are invoked **only when appropriate**, based on explicit tool descriptions and clear detection of factual information requirements
+- The system integrates **multiple external APIs**: six APIs across three providers (Open-Meteo, Amadeus, and WorldTimeAPI)
-- Retrieved data is explicitly injected into prompts
+- Retrieved external data is **explicitly injected into the LLM prompts** rather than implicitly assumed
-- No silent blending of facts and guesses
+- The system avoids **silent blending of factual data and model assumptions**, preserving transparency and accuracy

 ---